StanfordCDT/pb/README.md

-# **Participatory Budgeting Platform** #
+# **Stanford Participatory Budgeting Platform** #
-The Participatory Budgeting Platform has been developed by the [Stanford Crowdsourced Democracy Team](http://voxpopuli.stanford.edu/).
+The Stanford Participatory Budgeting Platform has been developed by the [Stanford Crowdsourced Democracy Team](http://voxpopuli.stanford.edu/).
 The platform is being used by many cities across the United States for hosting participatory budgeting elections.
 You can check out the live platform hosted at [https://pbstanford.org/](https://pbstanford.org/).

 ## **Requirements** ##
 * **Ruby**: >= 2.2.1